 Whether you are creating an Advanced Alert or a simple Price Alert, you must save the alert before it can be run.
 This can be done by clicking the green “Save Alert” button.

-Extra users can save up to 10 alerts, while Pro users can save up to 100.
+Basic users can save just 1 Advanced Alert and 2 Price Alerts, while Extra members can have up to 100 Advanced and 200 Price Alerts, and Pro members can have up to 250 Advanced and 500 Price Alerts on their account.
 The number of alerts you have available will be displayed at the top of the Alert Workbench.

 The Alert Management area of the Alert Workbench allows you to add, modify, delete and view your saved alerts.